© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefn Blewog Camp is a scheduled monument protected by Cadw under reference CD011.
 View the official record →

-Cefn Blewog Camp is a prehistoric enclosed settlement located in Ceredigion, Wales.
+Cefn Blewog Camp is a prehistoric enclosure located in Ceredigion, Wales, and represents an important example of Iron Age settlement and defensive architecture in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD011.

 Cefn Blewog Camp dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cefn Blewog Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD011.